 The unique shape also provides an unpredictable bounce if you want to use this toy for a game of fetch.
 Another thing that I like about the KONG Extreme, and all KONG toys, is that they are made with natural rubber in the United States.
 These are one of the most popular dog toys on the planet, and they are often recommended by veterinarians, dog trainers, and other canine professionals.

 Nina Ottosson is a well-known designer of puzzle toys for pets.
 She started creating puzzle toys for her own dogs, as she didn't have enough time to actively engage them the way that they needed to be.
 Most dog owners are in the same situation – they work away from home and their pets are left to sit around and wait for them to return home.

-This puzzle toy for dogs is definitely more difficult, and took a lot more training to help both my dogs and cats understand, but they cats in particular had a harder time because aren’t as food motivated as the dogs.
+This puzzle toy for dogs is definitely more difficult and took a lot more training to help both my dogs and cats understand, but the cats, in particular, had a harder time because aren't as food motivated as the dogs.
 This level 2 puzzle dog toy has layers of rotating discs that are shaped like dog bones.
 Three of the layers have compartments where you can hide treats.
 Your dog will have to learn to manipulate the different layers in alternating directions with his paw or nose in order to get the dog treats.

 Dog Twister puzzle dog toy (level 3) was next on the list.
 This is one of the cheaper puzzle toys for dogs but not as popular.
 It goes for just under $20 on Amazon at the moment.